Social Equity & Green Jobs

 Economic Development & Green Jobs

-The City fosters green jobs in our local community and around the region through the implementation of the Climate Action Plan (CAP) and through the implementation of other various programs and partnerships.
+The City fosters green jobs in our local community and around the region through the implementation of the Climate Action Plan (CAP).
+Development and completion of the various CAP measures will create a need for more green jobs in Encinitas and the region.

 Development and completion of the various CAP measures will create a need for more green jobs in Encinitas.
 For example, with the new building ordinances in place, establishing requirements for energy efficiency and renewable energy, new workers will be needed in the development and construction industry who have technical knowledge and skills in solar photovoltaic systems, electric vehicles, and energy efficiency.
 Similarly, the City’s Water Efficient Landscape Regulations (EMC 23.26) and the water districts’ on-going water conservation programs foster a need of businesses specialized in green landscape design and installation.